Hornets Big Man Bismack Biyombo Picks Up 2019-20 Option | SLAM

-Hornets big man Bismack Biyombo has decided to pick up his 2019-20 player option worth $17 million, Shams Charania of The Vertical tweets.
+Hornets big man Bismack Biyombo has decided to pick up his 2019-20 player option worth $17 million, Shams Charania of The Athletic tweets.

 The 26-year-old inked the substantial four-year pact with the Orlando Magic back in the summer of 2016 after a solid postseason showing with the Toronto Raptors.